-These settings configure the login session lifetime, which represents the Auth0 Authorization Server session layer.
-The Authorization Server session layer drives Single Sign-on (SSO).
-To learn more, see Single Sign-on.
+The Login Session Management settings configure the login session lifetime that represents the Auth0 Authorization Server session layer.
+The authorization server session layer drives single sign-on (SSO).
+To learn more, read Single Sign-on.

 Timeouts for tokens issued by Auth0 can be configured elsewhere.
 Token timeouts are often used to drive the Application session layer and appear in token claims, such as in the expiration claim for OpenID Connect (OIDC) ID tokens or the lifetime assertion for SAML.